kangyu-california/PersistentWindows/Help.md

 * Restore named capture from disk
   * Ctrl click "Restore windows from disk" menu, enter previous name in dialog

-* Run PW with customized icon
+* Run PersistentWindows with customized icon
-  * Rename your customized icon file as pwIcon.ico and copy it to 'C:/Users/\<YOUR_ID>/AppData/Local/PersistentWindows/', or copy it to current directory if running (second inst of) PW with -redirect_appdata switch from command console.
+  * Rename your customized icon file as pwIcon.ico and copy it to 'C:/Users/\<YOUR_ID>/AppData/Local/PersistentWindows/', or copy it to current directory if running (second inst of) PersistentWindows with -redirect_appdata switch from command console.
-  * Add second icon file, rename it to pwIconBusy.ico, this icon is displayed when PW is busy restoring windows.
+  * Add second icon file, rename it to pwIconBusy.ico, this icon is displayed when PersistentWindows is busy restoring windows.

 * Manipulate window z-order
   * Bring a window to top z-order by clear the topmost flag of obstructive window